cmu-db/noisepage/docs/README.md

 If you run into issues, you may need your default `python` to point to a `python3` install.
 For example, add this to your `~/.zshrc`: `alias python=python3`

-### Other Targets to Know

-In addition to the CMake targets above, some additional commands that are run during the continuous integration process include:
-- `cd apidoc && doxygen -u Doxyfile.in && doxygen Doxyfile.in 2> warnings.txt`: This runs Doxygen to write the API documentation for NoisePage and directs all warnings to the local file `warnings.txt`.
-Continuous integration rejects PRs for which Doxygen produces any warnings, so it is useful to run this command locally first to verify that you have added / updated all of the necessary documentation.

 ## Development

 ### Workflow